sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 ## Get started with AWS and Hugo

 First, [create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/).
-If this is your first time using AWS you will benefit from a free year of service (after that it's cheaper than [Digital Ocean](https://m.do.co/c/9d5c1c681fd0)).
-If you already have an AWS account, proceed to the next step.
+If this is your first time using AWS you will benefit from a free year of service (after that it's on par with the [Vultr 20 GB SSD plan](http://go.habd.as/2oiL54G)).

 Next, install [After Dark](https://github.com/comfusion/after-dark), a hacker   theme I created for Hugo.
 The instructions assume you're using macOS, though other platforms are supported as well.